janislejins/win32.virus.b/README.md

 *This worm was used to launch attacks on many ip addresses when triggered, including ip address of the White House web server.*

 #### Win32.ILOVEYOU Love Letter Worm (2000)
-**USD$8.7b**
+****

-*One of the earliest, seriously damaging computer worms.*
-*It successfully attacked tens of millions of windows systems.
-It overwrote random files and emailed itself to all the addresses in the Windows Address Book.*
-*Because these emails camer from recognised addresses and people were more likely to click the file and infect their systems.*
+*Win32.ILOVEYOU was one of the earliest, seriously damaging computer worms.
+It successfully attacked tens of millions of windows systems.
+Then overwrote random files and emailed itself to all the addresses in the Windows Address Book.
+Because these emails came from recognised addresses people were more likely to click the file and infect their systems.
+There were an estimated USD$8.7 billion worth of damages.*

 #### Win32.Klez.A (2001)
-**USD$19.8b**

-*This worm exploits Internet Explorers HTML renderer in Microsoft Outlook an Express, and hence was spread through email.*
+*This worm exploits Internet Explorers HTML renderer in Microsoft Outlook Express, and hence was spread through email.
+It caused an estiemated USD$19.8 billion in damages *

 ### Win32.MyDoom.AA (2004-2009)
 **USD$43.9b**